beginning of content

 Osteoporosis and fracture

 Osteoporosis is when bones lose minerals and become more brittle.
-If you have osteoporosis, you are at increased risk of breaking a bone if you fall.
+If you have osteoporosis, you have a higher chance of fractures.

-Your doctor may ask you screening questions every 12 months to assess your risk.
-You can also use the Know your Bones self-assessment tool.
-If you have a fracture following a small bump or fall you may need a bone mineral density scan.
+Your doctor may ask you screening questions to assess your risk.
+You can also use the Know Your Bones self-assessment tool.
+Your doctor may recommend a bone mineral density scan if you have a condition or take medicines that mean you are more likely to break a bone.

 People over 70 years who have a bone scan may be eligible for a Medicare rebate.